bawejakunal/battery-status/README.md

-Python script to publish battery status to MQTT broker
+This is a simple python script to report laptop battery status to an MQTT topic.